PhunkasemD/PhunkasemD/README.md

 - :seedling: I am a student from PIM.

-- :mailbox: I’m at the moment majoring in Computer Engineering and artificial intelligence.
+- :mailbox: I’m at the moment majoring in Computer Engineering and Artificial Intelligence.

 - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> I would like to be a **Software Engineer** .

 - :zap: In my free time, I read novels and watch animations.
-Sometimes I always Find out more.
+Sometimes I always find out more.

  *return 0;*